MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDAppServiceInfoFIX.md

 ---
 title: MCDAppServiceInfo
-description: A class to represent a TODO
+description: This class describes an app service that belongs to a remote device or application.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---